 Supporting people over the holidays - The National Autistic Society Scotland

-Callum McCrosson, Befriending and Mentoring Coordinator at the National Autistic Society, has written some tips for supporting autistic people during the festive season.
+Callum McCrosson, Person to Person Project Coordinator at the National Autistic Society, has written some tips for supporting autistic people during the festive season.

 Coping with anxiety at Christmas if you are on the autism spectrum - Emma Louise Bridge

 In this blog, author Emma Louise Bridge, offers advice on how best to cope with anxiety at Christmas.